When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Introduction

+which is functionally identical to the Tsallis \(q\)-entropy \cite{Havrda1967,Tsallis1988}, is not arbitrary.
+In his derivation of the entropy formula, Boltzmann indispensably assumed an infinite number of particles to use Stirling's approximation, which leads to the Gaussian distribution.
+Maximising the Havrda--Charv\'at entropy under a fixed‐energy constraint naturally yields the compact‐support density in Eq.~\eqref{eq:finiteNpdf}, as rigorously proven in Ref.~\cite{shim2020entropy}.

+The above derivation is further reinforced from a microcanonical perspective.
+The system state is uniformly distributed on the constant‐energy hypersphere according to the fundamental microcanonical assumption.
+By integrating the coordinates of \(N\!-\!1\) particles, we obtain the single-particle distribution which reproduces exactly the polynomial form of Eq.~\eqref{eq:finiteNpdf} \cite{shim2020entropy}.

-\begin{enumerate} \item assess type-I error control of the Kolmogorov–Smirnov and Anderson–Darling tests under the correctly specified (custom) null, and \item evaluate the power of Kolmogorov–Smirnov, Anderson–Darling, Cramér–von Mises, Jarque–Bera, and Shapiro–Wilk tests to reject the null hypothesis of normality \citep{shapiro1965, jarque1987}. \end{enumerate}
+This paper studies how standard goodness-of-fit and normality tests \cite{d1986goodness} perform when data are drawn from the one-dimensional compact-support distribution of Eq.~\eqref{eq:finiteNpdf}.
+For each $N$ we generate independent samples and \begin{enumerate} \item assess type-I error control of the Kolmogorov--Smirnov and Anderson--Darling tests under the correctly specified (custom) null, and \item evaluate the power of Kolmogorov--Smirnov, Anderson--Darling, Cram\'er--von Mises, Jarque--Bera, and Shapiro--Wilk tests to reject the null hypothesis of normality \cite{shapiro1965, jarque1987}. \end{enumerate}

 Because the generating law approaches Gaussian as $N$ increases, the experiment traces a controlled path from clearly non-Gaussian to nearly Gaussian regimes.
 Well-calibrated tests should maintain nominal size against the true distribution for all $N$, while their power against normality should decay as the underlying law becomes more Gaussian.
-This is a classic trade-off in hypothesis testing between the probability of a type-I error (size) and that of a type-II error (related to power) \citep{lehmann2005}.
+This is a classic trade-off in hypothesis testing between the probability of a type-I error (size) and that of a type-II error (related to power) \cite{lehmann2005}.

 In the following sections, we quantify, in a principled finite-$N$ setting, how nominal size and power of widely used tests evolve with $N$.
 We identify which tests are most responsive to the short-tailed deviations characteristic of compact-support $q$-Gaussians and indicate how quickly normality assumptions become adequate as $N$ grows.
-Such power comparisons are crucial for providing practical guidance to researchers \citep{razali2011}.
+Such power comparisons are crucial for providing practical guidance to researchers \cite{razali2011}.